quicksilver/1Password-Plugin/README.markdown

 ## Changelog

+### 0.7
+*  Changed the precedence of the Actions

+   I'd meant to set 'Go & Fill...' to be first but had actually set 'Open in 1Password to be first' You only really need to download this version if...

+     1. This is the first time you're using the plugin
+     2. You haven't changed the order of the actions and want 'Go & Fill...' to be the default action

 ### 0.6
 * Fixed another applescript problem by using Apple's NSApplescript approach as opposed to Alcor's
 * *Hopefully* fixed most people's bugs